Aberdare strike 1857–1858: The Dispute

-The coal owners of the district, in contrast to the iron masters, were, in the main, self-made Welsh entrepreneurs whose relationship with their workmen were generally good.
+The coal owners of the district, in contrast to the iron masters, saw themselves as Welsh entrepreneurs whose relationship with their workmen were generally good.
 Men such as David Williams (Alaw Goch) now found themselves in the unfamiliar position of being opposed by their employees.
 In a letter to the Merthyr Telegraph, Williams rejected the claims made by the miners that there was no reduction in the price of steam coal.
 He did not blame the men for seeking to sustain their wages but did allude to the threats being made, including flooding the mines.

 Public Meetings at Aberdare, December 1857

 Henry Austin Bruce, MP for the Merthyr Boroughs, was the employers' main spokesman during the dispute, and addressed meetings at Mountain Ash and Aberdare to present the masters' case to large crowds of workmen.
 At a public meeting at Aberdare, held in the Market Hall, he callied on the colliers to return to work.
 In his speech, Bruce recognised that his family had extensive interests in the coal industry but he also claimed that he wished to play a conciliating role in terminating the strike.
 In the course of a lengthy speech, Bruce argued that the owners were acting reasonably in reducing wages in view of the general economic climate and the condition of both the coal and iron trades in the district.

 At this meeting, a very large attendance was reported, and a press report stated that no attempt at interruption occurred at any point.
 Bruce's speech was translated, for the benefit of those who did not speak Welsh, by the Rev David Price of Siloa, Aberdare.
 The meeting is significant due to the fact that a number of working men involved with the leadership of the strike spoke, or were invited to speak.
 These included David Williams, John Jones (Gwalch) and John Davies of Blaengwawr.

 While his first speech was relatively conciliatory, Bruce then launched into an attack on the miners' claims and compared their demands with the income that farm labourers in Carmarthenshire and Glamorgan could expect.
 He referred to the extremism allegedly engendered by trade unionism elsewhere and referred to alleged examples of intimidation and violence in the locality.
 Significantly, these comments were translated by Thomas Price of Calfaria, Aberdare, who was followed by his fellow minister David Price relating his own experience as a striking miner many years before.
 The apparent understanding between Bruce and these prominent nonconformist ministers reflects the antipathy of the chapel leadership towards trade unionism.
 According to one report, Thomas Price proceeded to add some remarks of his own, seeking to induce the men to return to work.
 His behaviour at this meeting would later be recalled during the 1868 General Election in the constituency, when Bruce was defeated.